The Small-World Effect for Interferometer Networks: Introduction

 \section{Introduction}

 Complex network theory has been used to describe large interacting systems in diverse contexts including sociology \cite{Anato-2007, PadgettJohnF.1993RAat}, the analysis of technological networks like electrical grids \cite{Watts03}, the internet \cite{FaloutsosMichalis1999Opro, 10.1117/12.434393}, and the brain \cite{BullmoreEd2009Cbng, Avena-KoenigsbergerAndrea2018Cdic}.
 However, complex network theory currently lacks the tools to account for systems with interfering signals.
 This is especially relevant in problems like quantum networks, where complex-valued edge weights naturally occur.
-Previous work \cite{SundarBhuvanesh2018Cdot, ZamanShehtab2019RVoQ, BagrovA.A2020Dqcp} handled networks with complex-valued edge weights by taking norms to produce real-valued edge weights, then applying real-valued complex network measures.
+Previous work \cite{SundarBhuvanesh2018Cdot, ZamanShehtab2019RVoQ, BagrovA.A2020Dqcp} handled networks with complex-valued edge weights by taking norms to produce real-valued edge weights, and then applying real-valued complex network measures.
 This allowed conclusions to be drawn about the magnitude of signals, but this treatment neglected the information stored in the phase of those edge weights.
-Generalizations of network measures to complex-valued edge weights have been recently introduced \cite{Bot22}, but these measures are not tailored to problems with interfering signals.
-In particular, the local measures (strength and clustering) take the form of averages of complex values, which do not involve interference between multiple paths.
+Multiple generalizations of network measures to complex-valued edge weights are possible, and different generalizations may be optimal in different applications.
+For example, Bottcher and Porter recently introduced alternative generalizations of network measures to complex-valued edge weights \cite{Bot22}, but their measures are not tailored to problems with interfering signals.
+In particular, the local measures they proposed (strength and clustering) take the form of averages of complex values, which do not involve interference between multiple paths.
 The discussion on matrix powers and walks does involve interference, but that discussion does not culminate in the introduction of interferometric network measures like the apparent path length measure introduced in this article.
 A complete treatment of interfering problems requires new network measures that incorporate the phase of complex-valued edge weights on multiple paths as those paths interfere.